top of page

 Ceremony in the Garden Grove

-The ceremony took place within a secluded clearing at the Houston Arboretum & Nature Center — a short walk down a dirt path that opened into a space surrounded by water, dense greenery, and natural textures.
+The ceremony took place in a secluded clearing at the Houston Arboretum, reached by a short walk down a dirt path that opened into a space surrounded by water, dense greenery, and natural textures.

 Outdoor wedding ceremony in the garden grove at Houston Arboretum and Nature Center